amueller69/Law-School-Notes/Bar-Review/Property.md

 ---

-## Mortgages and Security Interests
+## Mortgages

-* Security interests is an enforceable legal claim that attaches to property (i.e. collateral), real or otherwise,  in order to secure repayment of a debt or performance of some other obligation.
+* **Security interests** are an enforceable legal claim that attaches to property (i.e. collateral), real or otherwise,  in order to secure repayment of a debt or performance of some other obligation.
   * Provides creditor with quick, easy recourse in event of default and/or priority over other creditors if debtor files for bankruptcy.
 This lowers the risk for creditor, allowing them charge lower interest rates than they would if unsecured
     * Example: if default on home loans, can foreclose, sell house, and apply proceeds to outstanding loan
   * Note: in the US, the "lien" is sometimes used interchangeably with security interest, although the term lien also tends to denote a narrower set of security interests created by operation of law (i.e., non-consensually)
 * In the context of real property, the primary instrument creating a security interests is the mortgages although their exists alternatives as well

-### Mortgages

-* Mortgages are means of securing loan by creating a security interest in real property which mortgagee (creditor) can enforce to satisfy outstanding debts in the event that the mortgagor (debtor) defaults.
+* **Mortgages** are means of securing loan by creating a security interest in real property which mortgagee (creditor) can enforce to satisfy outstanding debts in the event that the mortgagor (debtor) defaults.
   * This definition reflects the now widely accepted Lien Theory, under which a mortgagor retains title of the property and mortgagee merely holds a lien
   * It can be contrasted with the more historical Title Theory, which some states still recognize, under which a mortgage was considered an actual transfer of title to the mortgagee that would become void if the debt was paid off.
     * Under Title Theory, mortgagee can technically take possession of property and do whatever with it (e.g., rent it out) unless there is language in the mortgage preventing repossession prior to default (there usually is).
 However, the additional legal risks and duties for a mortgagee in possession make this relatively unattractive